diegohaz/rest/README.md

 [Watch this video](https://www.youtube.com/watch?v=6x-ijyG-ack) for an overview on how to use **generator-rest** and deploy your project to [Heroku](https://heroku.com).

+[Here](https://github.com/diegohaz/generator-rest-example)'s a full commented example of the generated project.
+Take a look if you want to learn more about the generated code.

 ## Features

  - **Highly customizable** - You can choose what to install